 Stay at the Tugawe Cove Resort, with its spectacular infinity pool, private beach and free use of watersport equipment.
-The best way to spend your day is to island hop from one serene spot to the next.
+The best way to spend your day is by island hopping from one serene spot to the next.
 You’ll be blown away by the beauty.
 Not to mention the fact that apart from a few local fishing families, the islands are deserted, so it’s no wonder they’ve been used to film the hit US TV show ‘Survivor’.

 Unfortunately, the journey to the Caramoan Islands is far from easy, the recommended route requires an hour long flight from Manila to Legazpi followed by a three hour drive to Sabang Port and a two hour speed boat ride to Caramoan.
 However, the inaccessibility of the Caramoan Islands ensure the sandy beaches and turquoise waters remain a secret Filipino paradise.

 8. Phuket, Thailand